South Dublin County Council

-South Dublin County Council (Comhairle Contae Átha Cliath Theas) is the authority responsible for local government in the county of South Dublin, Ireland.
+South Dublin County Council (Comhairle Contae Átha Cliath Theas) is the local authority of the county of South Dublin, Ireland.
 It is one of three local authorities created by the Local Government (Dublin) Act 1993 to succeed the former Dublin County Council before its abolition on 1 January 1994 and one of four councils in County Dublin.
 As a county council, it is governed by the Local Government Act 2001.
 The council is responsible for housing and community, roads and transportation, urban planning and development, amenity and culture, and environment.
 The council has 40 elected members.
 Elections are held every five years and are by single transferable vote.
 The head of the council has the title of Mayor.
-The county administration is headed by a Chief Executive, Daniel McLoughlin.
-The county town is Tallaght, with a civic centre at Monastery Road, Clondalkin.
+The county administration is headed by a chief executive, Colm Ward.
+The county town is Tallaght, with a civic centre at Ninth Lock Road, Clondalkin.
 It serves a population of approximately 192,000.

 The council is the third largest local authority in Ireland with a population of 265,205 (Census 2011), 90,000 households, and 6,000 businesses, covering an area of 222.74 square kilometres.
 There are 183,336 local government electors and 174,349 Dáil electors registered to vote in the County Council administrative area.

 History

+The council of the electoral county of Dublin—Belgard was established in 1985 with 26 members.
+Its members also sat as members of Dublin County Council.
+At the 1991 local election, the electoral county was renamed South Dublin.

-South Dublin County Council came into being on 1 January 1994.
+On 1 January 1994, under the Local Government (Dublin) Act 1993, County Dublin and Dublin County Council ceased to exist and South Dublin County Council came into being.

 The county council initially met in the Regional Technical College, Tallaght.
 A new building, County Hall, was purpose-built for the county council and was completed in 1994.